Tamatha Barbeau, Ph.D.

 Course Description:

 In this course we will investigate human physiology covering aspects of most of the major organ systems.
 The nature of physiology is to understand how different organ systems of the body are regulated by nervous and endocrine control, and this primarily involves negative feedback systems in order to maintain homeostasis.
 This course is tailored specifically towards pre-nursing students but is also relevant to students in related allied health programs.
 [If your major is focused on pre-medical, pre-pharmacy, pre-veterinary (or other) this might not be the appropriate level course for you.
 Please speak with me or your academic advisor.]
 This course involves A LOT of memorization of vocabulary along with more conceptual-based learning.
 Furthermore, this course will involve cumulative knowledge - meaning you will apply material covered earlier in the semester towards each successive newer concept and topic.
-Be prepared to study!
-You should spend about 1-3 hours outside of lecture studying for each hour in lecture that material is covered.
-Keep up with your reading of the textbook and review of lecture notes frequently.
-You must complete a course in Human Anatomy before taking this course, as we aim to build upon a pre-existing knowledge of anatomy.
+Furthermore, this course involves learning many physiological pathways, and learning these pathways is often a new and challenging subject to master.

-Lecture Exams: There are 4 exams in the semester, based on material covered in each quarter of the course; thus, exams are not comprehensive.
+Lecture Exams: There are 4 exams in the semester, based on material covered in each week of the course; thus, exams are not comprehensive.
 Exams will be mostly multiple choice, with some short answer questions.
 On the days we have an exam, there will be no lecture that follows.

 Lecture Quizzes: There are 3 lecture quizzes given during the start of lecture on scheduled days.
 Quizzes contain fill-in-the-blanks, short answer, and essay answer questions.
 Spelling and grammar COUNT.
 If you come late to lecture on these days you do not take the quiz.
 If you miss a quiz, or arrive late on the day of a quiz, you must provide an official excuse and make-up the quiz within 2days or else you receive a zero.
 There will be no exceptions to this rule.